nishantsharma/xml.ai/README.md

-# Deep Learning Framework for XML
+# Deep Learning Framework XML

 This is a deep learning framework for operating on XML structured data.
 It is implemented in [PyTorch](http://pytorch.org).
 The framework has modularized and extensible components for training, debugging, inference, checkpoints, model schema migrations etc. XML is the first class format for a large number of applications(All HTML web, office documents, SVG, etc).